The rule.

 Landing page: “Earn up to 6% APY.”

-The “up to” framing exceeds the documented historical range.
-Not consistent with the whitepaper.
+“Up to” exceeds the documented range.
 Compound violation of Article 88 (misleading) and Article 99 (parity).

 Whitepaper: “Redemption requests are processed within 5 business days subject to liquidity.”